- Which laws require employers to give family leave?

 - Must the employer tell the employee that time off is being designated as family leave?

-OFLA and FMLA require employers to notify employees in writing of their eligibility to take family leave within 5 business days of a request for leave or the acquisition of enough information to determine that leave may be for a qualifying purpose.
+FMLA requires employers to notify employees in writing of their eligibility to take family leave within 5 business days of a request for leave or the acquisition of enough information to determine that leave may be for a qualifying purpose.
 OFLA allows employers to request information to determine if it is qualifying leave (except for parental leave) and requires a notice of eligibility and qualification within 5 days of receipt of that information.
 FMLA requires notice of rights and responsibilities to be sent with the notice of eligibility.
 When the employer has enough information to determine whether the leave will qualify under FMLA, the employer must notify the employee in writing within 5 business days that it is designating the leave as FMLA leave.
 The United States Department of Labor provides employers with forms for these purposes.
 Call 503-326-3057 for more information.
 BOLI has not provided a template, but a letter will suffice notifying the employee whether they are eligible and whether the condition qualifies.

 - Must the employer compensate the employee during the leave?

 There is no requirement that family leave be paid by the employer.
 However, the employee must be allowed to use any existing accrued paid leave, including sick leave, vacation leave or any paid leave offered in lieu of vacation leave.

 Note: Employers can also require that employees uses accrued paid leave during OFLA leave, and can dictate the order in which the leave is to be used as long as to do so is consistent with a collective bargaining agreement or other written agreement between the eligible employee and the covered employer or an employer policy, and if (a) Prior to the commencement of OFLA leave, the employer provides written notice to the employee that accrued paid leave is to be used during OFLA leave; or (b) Within five (5) business days of the employee's notice of unforeseeable leave, the employer provides written notice to the employee.